11 Epic Hikes on the Mountain Loop Highway (Washington Trail Guide)

 What to Pack for Mountain Loop Highway Hikes

-Washington weather is famously unpredictable.
+Washington weather is unpredictable and I always like to pack for the worst occasion.
+(That’s just me) I’d rather have it and not need it than not have it when it really matters.
 Here’s the gear I always bring for a safe, enjoyable day on these trails:

 Note: These are affiliate links.
 Purchasing through them supports this blog at no extra cost to you.